merenlab/merenlab.org/_posts/miscellaneous/2021-10-20-targeted-binning-nif-mag.md

 If you look at the tabular output file, you will see that there is really only one good match for contig `N25_c_000000000104`, and that is a hit against `Genome_122_000000000019` (or, contig 19 from `Genome_122`.
 The reformat report for this MAG indicates that contig 19 was originally named `k141_74885`.
 In case that matters to anyone.).
 It has almost 100% identity over nearly the entire contig (you can see the alignment in the standard output file, if you are curious about that).

 It seems like `Genome_122` is the nitrogen-fixing MAG that we have been looking for.
 In fact, [supplementary table S5](https://static-content.springer.com/esm/art%3A10.1186%2Fs40168-020-00826-9/MediaObjects/40168_2020_826_MOESM6_ESM.xlsx) from the Cao _et al_ paper indicates that (according to GTDB-Tk) this MAG belongs to the _Immundisolibacter_ genus.
-Well, we have seen enough of the alignments to know that this taxonomy is probably _not_ true, but it is the closest match on NCBI.
+Well, we have seen enough of the alignments to know that this taxonomy is probably _not_ correct, but it was the closest match on NCBI.
 This is enough to verify that we found the correct MAG.

+## Distribution of `Genome_122` in the global oceans

+Thus far, we've 1) identified a nitrogen-fixing population in the Arctic Ocean, 2) inferred its novelty from the lack of matches to NCBI and a vast collection of known _nifH_ genes, and 3) found its corresponding MAG in the Cao _et al_ data.
+Our next question is - where does this population occur across the world?
+Can it be found only in the Arctic, or is it a globally-distributed population (that for some reason has not yet been characterized in temperate oceans)?
+Is it limited to the surface ocean, or can it live in the deep?

+To answer this question, I mapped four different datasets of ocean metagenomes to the `Genome_122` MAG using the anvi'o metagenomic workflow.
+Those datasets are: the current one from Cao et al, the ACE dataset of Southern Ocean metagenomes, and the vast global ocean sampling efforts TARA and TARA2 [TODO citations].
+We're going to look at these mapping results.
+You will find the profile dataset in your datapack.

+[TODO: prep profiles and anvi-interactive commands]

+We've seen above that the `Genome_122` MAG appears to have some contamination, which is a normal thing to see in MAGs (particularly automatically-generated ones), because binning is hard.
+But since we have time on our hands, a particular interest in just one nitrogen-fixing population, and the knowledge of certain _nif_ gene-containing contigs that belong to this population, we can make a better MAG.
 It's time for some targeted binning. :)

+## Targeted binning of the nitrogen-fixing population